dacarlin/heme/README.md

-# `trust` molecular modeling software
+# `trust` molecular features generator

-`trust` is an implementation of a molecular mechanics force field written in Rust.
-It is used to model protein structures using a full-atom scoring function that approximates thermodynamic free energy and a variety of conformational sampling approaches.
+`trust` reads molecular structures from the command line and generates features.
+Trust is compatible with a variety of scoring functions.
+Trust includes a molecular mechanics force field in Rust.
+Trust can be used to model protein structures using full-atom scoring functions and output features in a variety of formats.

 ## IO

 Input file types: PDB.
 Output file types: text.

-Run with `trust {protocol_name} {input_file.pdb}`.
+Run with `trust {protocol_name} {input_file}`.
 Output is printed to standard out.

 ## Benchmark